saastechacademy/foundation/moqui-framework/readme.md

 -- Online tutorial
 -- Experience, write real life tasks.
 -- Start with Why

-The training material we have defined so far, in the spreadsheet mentioned earlier in this chat is considered at fundamental skill.
-Once developer has passed this stage, they can pick smaller but well defined skill that we need once in while

 Like Data Document, SystemMessageRemote feature of Moqui (we need to call this by appropriate name) is other skills that might qualify for Independently managed moqui platform skill